Authress-Engineering/openapi-explorer/docs/documentation.md

 * `nav-item-spacing` - Text spacing in the nav bar [`default`, `compact`, `relaxed`]

 ### Colors
-Note: This properties will likely be deprecated in favor of global css variables being set, are still available
+Note: These properties will likely be deprecated in favor of global css variables being set, are still available

 * `bg-color` - Set the background color [Expected Bootstrap value: `$light`]
 * `primary-color` - Set the primary [Expected Bootstrap value: `$primary`]